 Studies of single hypoxic events (one time hypoxic conditions with subsequent recovery for years without repeated hypoxic stressors), are relatively rare for marine/saline fjords but are more often related to eutrophication or other human-induced organic pollution, sometimes extreme cases hypoxic phases of seasonal cycles (Josefson & Widbom 1988, Fallesen et al. 2000, Nilsson & Rosenberg 2000, Hansen et al. 2002).
 Hypoxic conditions can be permanent and difficult for benthic animals to become re-established (Wijnhoven et al. 2010, Belley et al. 2010, Raman et al. 2015) but also occur seasonally in water bodies which are largely land-locked or have relatively narrow outlets relative to their volume.
 These often are estuaries, fjords, lagoons, or even land-locked oceans (i.e. Baltic and Black seas) which have relatively limited water exchange with sources of oxygenated water and relatively long residence times (Levin et al. 2009).
 Hypoxia can be indirectly associated with eutrophication acting as the nutrient stressor, leading to hypoxia as a secondary effect (Ærtebjerg et al. 2003, Diaz & Rosenberg 2008).
 To date, many of the fjord-like hypoxic ecosystems studied so far with respect to benthic fauna are estuaries with seasonal hypoxia, i.e. transition zones where freshwater from land and seawater mix with the occasional hyper abundance of fresh or saline conditions leading to stratifications (with seasonal nutrient or salinity overflows) and subsequent oxygen depletion, but also periods of recovery in between the seasonal stress (Leon-Morales & Vargas 1998, Como & Magni 2009, Yoshino et al. 2010, Díaz-Asencio et al. 2015).

 Here, we present the influences of one-time, naturally induced hypoxic conditions within a fjord in Iceland in winter 2013 on the benthic fauna and the subsequent recovery in the summers of 2013-2017.
-This hypoxic event was caused by two successive mass deaths of herring schools (Clupea harengus), which formed a rotting mass of organic matter which caused rapid oxygen depletion within Kolgrafafjörður, West Iceland (Stefánsson & von Scmalensee 2013, Pétursson et al. 2015).
-These sudden herring deaths happened two times but six weeks apart, leaving 50.000 tonnes of fish carcasses on the bottom and intertidal zones of the embayment, with dead benthic fauna found washed ashore in the intertidal zones.
-The herring schools seem to have caused their own death by depleting the oxygen supply within the Kolgrafafjörður embayment before the tidal cycle was able to replenish it with oxygenated seawater from outside Kolgrafafjörður.
+This hypoxic event was caused by two successive mass deaths of herring schools (Clupea harengus), which formed a rotting mass of organic matter which caused rapid oxygen depletion within Kolgrafafjörður, West Iceland (Stefánsson & von Scmalensee 2013, Pétursson et al. 2015, Óskarsson et al. 2018).
+These sudden herring deaths happened two times but six weeks apart, leaving 55.000 tonnes of fish carcasses on the bottom and intertidal zones of the embayment, with dead benthic fauna found washed ashore in the intertidal zones.
+The herring schools seem to have caused their own death by depleting the oxygen supply within the Kolgrafafjörður embayment before the tidal cycle was able to replenish it with oxygenated seawater from outside Kolgrafafjörður (Óskarsson et al. 2018).
 This project was started immediately after the herring death and ran six years (2013-2018).

-Markmið rannsóknar

 The project goal was twofold: 1) Estimate the effects of the hypoxia caused by the herring death on the benthos of Kolgrafafjörður, by comparing our data 2013-2017 to a dataset from 1999 (Ingolfsson 1999); 2) Quantify how species composition and number of individual macrofauna recover after the hypoxic shock and estimate the time period needed.
 Specifically we looked emergence of 1) species capable of breaking down the herring mass in hypoxic conditions and subsequently, 2) pioneer species that live in oxygenated conditions, and 3) species sensitive to low oxygen levels.
 Nefna AMBI og stuðla?

 Study area